fmudrunek/github-slack-pr-notifier/README.md

 		}
 	]
 }
 ```
+Each object in the `notifications` array represents a single notification configuration.
+The app will watch all the repositories listed in the `repositories` array and post summaries to the Slack channel specified in the `slack_channel` field.

+The `pull_request_filters` object is optional.
+If it is present, the app will only post summaries for pull requests that match the filters.
+If it is not present, the app will post summaries for all pull requests.
+Available filters:
+* `authors` - a list of Github usernames.
+If present, the app will only post summaries for pull requests created by the specified users.
+* `include_drafts` - a boolean.
+If `true`, the app will post summaries for draft pull requests.
+If `false`, the app will ignore draft pull requests.

 ### How to run
 Before you run the app, make sure you have already setup the `.env` file and the `config.json` file.
 #### Directly from Docker Hub
-The app is available as a Docker image [fmudrunek/github-slack-pr-notifier](https://hub.docker.com/r/fmudrunek/github-slack-pr-notifier) on Docker Hub.
-You can run it directly with:
+The app is available as a Docker image [fmudrunek/github-slack-pr-notifier](https://hub.docker.com/r/fmudrunek/github-slack-pr-notifier) on Docker Hub so it can be run directly.
+Just mount a `config.json` into /app/resources in the container:

-    docker run --rm --env-file ./.env -v ${pwd}/resources/config.json:/app/resources/config.json:ro fmudrunek/github-slack-pr-notifier:latest
+    docker run --env-file ./.env -v ${pwd}/my_config.json:/app/resources/config.json:ro fmudrunek/github-slack-pr-notifier:latest

 #### Locally
 ##### Using Docker
+Add your configuration to `/resources/config.json` and run the following commands:

     docker build -t pr_notifier .
-    docker run --rm --env-file ./.env -v ${pwd}/resources/config.json:/app/resources/config.json:ro pr_notifier
+    docker run --env-file ./.env -v ${pwd}/resources/config.json:/app/resources/config.json:ro pr_notifier

 ##### Using DockerCompose
-For added convenience, a Docker Compose file is available to automatically build and run the container for you, using the configuration from the `.env` and `./resources/config.json` files.
+For added convenience, a Docker Compose file is available to automatically build and run the container for you, using the configuration from the `.env` and `./resources/config.json` file.

     docker compose up